dmiller/clojure-clr-next/_drafts/2021-07-14-consideration.md

 1. Define the interfaces shown above, with the only mutual recursion being among `Seqable` + `IPersistentCollection` + `ISeq`.
 2. Implement `Obj`.
 3. Implement `EmptyList`.
-If we make `cons` and raise errors to get started, we can isolate this to test.
+If we make `cons` raise errors to get started, we can isolate this to test.
 4. Implement `Cons`, `ASeq` together.
 5. Implement `PersistentList`.
 Mutually recursive with `EmptyList`.
 Finish the definition of `EmptyList.cons`.
 6. Did I mention testing?